 Go Native!
 Indulge your caffeine urges with those delicious little “Bicas”.
 Eat a very traditional Christmas dinner of Bacalhau com todos – codfish with everything, specifically potatoes, cabbage and eggs.
 Dine with your family on the night of the 24th and exchange gifts at midnight.

-Check out My Destination Algarve and start planning it all again for next year!
+Check out My Guide Algarve and start planning it all again for next year!